ammarhakim/ammar-simjournal/je/je6/je6-maxwell-solvers.rst

     - :doc:`s52 <../../sims/s52/s52-tm-maxwell-wave>`

-It seems a bit odd that the late time solution converges slower than the second-order convergence seen in earlier in time.
-This is probably because there is phase error in the waves that accumulates, reducing the accuracy of the solution.
+It seems a bit odd that the late time solution converges slower than the second-order convergence seen earlier in time.
+This is probably because phase error in the waves accumulates, reducing the accuracy of the solution.

 The following figure shows the wave-propagation solution at :math:`t=75` ns.